 Broiling is direct heat cooking and will produce some smoke.
 If smoke is excessive, place food further away from the element.
 Watch food to prevent burning.

-Always remember to arrange the oven racks while oven is still cool.
-Position the rack as suggested in Table 3.
+When broiling, always remember to arrange the oven racks while oven is still cool.